dylan-wolf/CandlestickChartPython/README.md

 # CandlestickChartPython
 Using Yahoo Finance and IEX Cloud, I created a program which outputs candlestick charts for given tickers.
-I used the LMT and RXT tickers for this program.
+I used the LMT and RTX tickers for this program.
 In the chart, I noted several events that may have influenced bearish or bullish behavior.
 This project borrows partly from Part Time Larry's Tutorial on
 Building Candle Stick Charts with Python.